kids encyclopedia robot

 Third colours

-Groningen have won the KNVB Cup once—in 2014–15—and were runners-up in 1988–89.
-Groningen achieved their highest-ever league position in 1990–91 when they finished third in the Eredivisie.
-The side's first participation in European competition came in the 1983–84 UEFA Cup; Groningen defeated Atlético Madrid on aggregate in the first round, but were eliminated by Inter Milan in the following round.
-Notable players who have played for the club include Ronald Koeman, Arjen Robben, Luis Suárez and Virgil van Dijk.
+Groningen have won the KNVB Cup once, in 2014–15, and were runners-up in 1988–89.
+Groningen achieved their highest league finish in 1990–91 when they ranked third in the Eredivisie, competing for the league title until the latter part of the season.
+The side have participated in several European competitions; Groningen's first participation in European competition came during the 1983–84 UEFA Cup, when they defeated Atlético Madrid on aggregate in the first round, but were eliminated by Inter Milan in the following round.
+Erwin Koeman, Ronald Koeman, Arjen Robben and Virgil van Dijk started their careers at Groningen, while it was Luis Suárez's first European club.

-The team's first home stadium was Oosterparkstadion; since 2006, they have played their home games at Euroborg.
+The team's first home ground was Oosterparkstadion; since 2006, they have played their home games at Euroborg.
 Groningen's home kit colours are based on the city's coat of arms: green and white.
 The club is nicknamed "Trots van het Noorden" (lit.
-Pride of the North), and has a rivalry with Frisian side sc Heerenveen, with whom it contests the Derby of the North.
+Pride of the North), and has a rivalry with Frisian side Heerenveen, with whom it contests the Derby van het Noorden (lit.
+Derby of the North).

 History